 The tests in the fourth quadrant are technology-facing or operational system tests.
 Are often critic the product using non-functional testing activities.
 Examples of Q4 tests are performance, load, usability, stress, compatibility, maintainability interoperability, etc. The tests are automated and can be part of a separate non-functional regression suite.

-All these test types can be required during a sprint since those are dynamic tests which is the focus on the quadrants rather than executing static testing.
+All these test types can be required during a sprint since those are dynamic tests which is focus on the quadrants rather than executing static testing.

 Assessing the risk in agile projects